-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.